-This implies that if a student wishes to record, photograph, or otherwise reproduce lecture presentations, course notes or other materials provided by instructors, teaching assistants, or students of the course, the instructors', teaching assistants' and students' written consent must be obtained beforehand.
+If a student wishes to record, photograph, or otherwise reproduce lecture presentations, course notes or other materials provided by instructors, teaching assistants, or students of the course, their written consent must be obtained beforehand.
 Otherwise, all such reproduction is infringement of copyright and prohibited.